BolajiAyodeji/Blogposts/ckff34mu603en58s10fqnbgom.md

 ## Women in Tech: Olamide Ajah

 Today, we have **[Olamide Ajah 👩‍💻](https://twitter.com/abbysay)**, the Chief Technology Officer at Seamfix with acclaimed expertise in project management, people management, leadership, and software development.
-Though a highly versatile individual, her love interest is technical project management.
+Though a highly versatile individual, her love interest is product management.

 > **Don't narrow your focus to your field, though; of course, you should strive to deepen your knowledge in your chosen field.**